EricFecteau/ericfecteau.ca/content/blog/2025_03_01_df_interchange/index.md

 ### Reading the data

-To start, we can read the three part `Penguin` data from `.parquet`, `.duckdb` and a PostgreSQL database.
+To start, we can read the three part `Penguin` data from the `.parquet` file, the `.duckdb` database and a PostgreSQL database.

-Read ~1/3rd of the Penguin data from parquet using Polars.
+Read ~1/3rd of the Penguin data from `.parquet` using `Polars`.
 Returns a Polars 0.46 `DataFrame`.

 ```Rust
 let mut file = std::fs::File::open("./data/penguins.parquet").unwrap();